voyager-admin/voyager/docs/bread/introduction.md

 ## Storage path

 By default, BREADs are stored under `storage/voyager/breads`.
-You can change this behavious by calling `setPath` on the BREAD manager in your Service Provider:
+You can change this behaviour by calling `setPath` on the BREAD manager in your Service Provider:

 ```php
 use Voyager\Admin\Manager\Breads as BreadManager;